TheCodingKerbal/TheCodingKerbal/README.md

 - 👋 Hi, I’m @TheCodingKerbal
-- 👀 I’m interested in HTML & Python
+- 👀 I’m interested in HTML, Python, CSS & JavaScript
 - 🌱 I’m currently learning HTML & Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...